neo4j/cypher-editor/docs/generated/neo4j-cypher_react-codemirror.md

 #### CypherEditorProps.searchMatches property

-The max number of search matches to be included with search changed callbacks.
-Must be between 0 and 1000, 0 means no matches
+The max number of search matches to be included with search changed callbacks

 <b>Signature:</b>

 ```typescript
 searchMatches?: number;
 ```
+<b>Remarks:</b>

+Must be between 0 and 1000, 0 means no searching for matches (better for performance)

 <b>Default Value:</b>

 0